xrdocs/design/_blogs/2020-09-20-converged-sdn-transport-3_5-hld.md

 with BGP-LU/BGP-PIC, since BGP-LU/BGP-PIC have to wait for the IGP to converge first.

+SR Data Plane Monitoring provides proactive method to ensure reachability between all SR enabled nodes in an IGP domain.
+SR DPM utilizes well known MPLS OAM capabilities with crafted SID lists to ensure valid forwarding across the entire IGP domain.
+See the CST Implementation Guide for more details on SR Data Plane monitoring.

 ## Transport Programmability

 Figure 9 and Figure 10 show the design of Route-Reflectors (RR), Segment Routing